jarvipuz/cohens-kappa/README.md

-# cohens-kappa
+# Cohen's Kappa Calculation in Python and Excel
- COMP8240 Applications of Data Science: Cohen's Kappa Calculation in Python and Excel
+COMP8240 Applications of Data Science

 ## Overall Goal
 Tweets are annotated for sentiments from two annotators using a survey, and calculated the level of agreement in the annotations.